d-tidwell/aipr/README.md

 Work small and commit often for best results.
 Limit your commits that you need for each pr.

 ## The Model
-OpenAi currently does not offer ChatGPT to most of the public.
-As such this program is utilizing the "text-davinci-003" model.
+OpenAi currently offers ChatGPT!!!.
+As such this program is utilizing the "gpt-3.5-turbo" model.
-This model is a child of GPT-3 (Generative Pre-trained Transformer 3), a large-scale language model that uses deep learning to produce natural and human-like text.
+This model is a child of GPT-3 (Generative Pre-trained Transformer 3), a large-scale language model that uses unsupervised deep learning, fine tuning and reinforcment techniques to produce natural and human-like text.
-It is made to be a text completion model that looks at the tokens of the prompt and traverses a vector in it's latent space to
-"complete" the given prompt.
 It is also limited to 4096 tokens or roughly 8000 words.
 Files with large file changes or a vast number of lines will either be skipped or result is erratic completions.
 Keep that in mind while committing or in your expectations of results.

-As new models and modes become available this repository will seek to update with the best fit model to complete its commenting.